M.S. in Education: Information Technology

 Try the net price calculator in the Financial Aid pages and use the information below to sketch out your MS in ED: Information Technology budget.

-For on-campus courses, tuition and fees are combined in a per-credit rate, $597 starting fall 2016 for resident tuition.
-In addition to those fees, students taking 6 hours or more are assessed a $131.00 health service fee.
+For on-campus courses, tuition and fees are combined in a per-credit resident rate, $639 starting fall 2017.
+In addition to those fees, students taking 6 hours or more are assessed a $139.00 health service fee.

 Students who are taking online courses will not be charged campus fees but may be charged fees related to that course (such as for materials or supplies.)

 (Tuition and fee rates are subject to change pending approval.)

 Find more information about costs on the Financial Aid Department’s pages.

 A $300 one-time matriculation fee is assessed on all new graduate students.

 Please visit the Financial Aid pages to learn more about the programs available for graduate students.